Anduril97/uoscVLC/README.md

 ## Navigation

-- Scroll up/down in the middle of the window for volume +/-
+- Scroll up/down in the middle of the window or over volume UI for volume +/-
-- Scroll over Playback speed UI to increase/decrease speed
+- Scroll up/down Playback speed UI to increase/decrease speed
+- Scroll left/right in the middle of the window for seek +/-
 - Right click over any UI items to reset (volume resets to 100, speed resets to 1)

 The below bindings are active when any **uoscVLC** menu is open (right-click menu, playlist, load/select subtitles,...):